 This gorgeous lake is part of the greater Alpine Lake Wilderness, which is commonly referred to as the most scenic part of the Cascade Mountain Range.

 It’s one of the gateways and first stops of many backpacking trails, but also widely accessible to the general public for a challenging but attainable day hike for Pacific Northwest adventure seekers.

 Colchuck Lake is just one of many scenic alpine lakes, and it is a popular destination because hikers can accomplish it in one day.
-No overnight permits needed!
-This is exactly what we did – and our friends Kevin, Cameron, and Tessa joined us for an unforgettable sunrise hike.

 In this post, we’re sharing our story and hope to inspire you to make your own day trip out to see Colchuck Lake!

 What To Expect From The Colchuck Lake Hike During Sunrise